This page is a collection of printer test pages and printer test images, including a printer color test image and a print test page black and white.

 - You can determine your printers white point and black point from the bottom row.
 Note that the white point on the far right accounts for printers that add a Chroma Optimizer.

-- The gamut ramps show up any banding as well as any issues with color accuracy – you should check that the red, green and blue is actually that.
+- The test color print gamut ramps show up any banding as well as any issues with color accuracy – you should check that the red, green and blue is actually that.
 Most printers show some banding, so this isn’t a problem unless severe, or there is an inversion, where brightness shows variable levels as the color gets more saturated.

 - The RGB test image should show good separation between the colors, with no bleeding into adjacent squares.